International Vegetarian Union (IVU)

 The obvious lady in question would be his second wife, Cosima, as she had indeed first met Wagner 30 years before he died.
 Assuming it to be accurate, and it was only three years after he died, then Wagner was never a vegetarian.
 Though it does imply that he should have made some sort of attempt to at least reduce his meat consumption....

-In The Vegetable Passion by Janet Barkas (New York 1975, p103) we have a similar comment:
+In The Vegetable Passion by Janet Barkas (New York 1975, p103) we have another similar comment:

 His closest living relative, Winifred Wagner, widow of his son Sigfried, explained during our interview in February 1972 that Wagner would have liked to have been a vegetarian for ethical reasons, but his poor health prevented him from changing his diet: he suffered from a weak heart and eczema of the face, gesichstrose.